Disclose Thirdhand Smoke Pollution in Real Estate Transactions

 3. What makes a disclosure policy successful?

-We will review all required documents used in California real estate transactions or consumer education about environmental hazards as well as any disclosure documents used in other jurisdictions.
+We reviewed all required documents used in California real estate transactions or consumer education about environmental hazards as well as any disclosure documents used in other jurisdictions.

 Deliverables: